-From 2019 entry (subject to validation), the programme will also enable you to gain a valuable vocational qualification in teaching English as a foreign language with the addition of a CELTA option (CELTA - Certificate in English Language Teaching to Adults).
-If you began the programme in 2018 you will also be able to transfer programmes.
+In this programme, we bring together literary and linguistic approaches to the study of society and culture, enriching your subject knowledge and employment prospects in so doing.
+The programme will also enable you to gain a valuable vocational qualification in teaching English as a foreign language with the addition of a CELTA option (CELTA: Certificate in English Language Teaching to Adults), a passport to well-paid employment around the world and in the UK on graduation (subject to validation).

 Why study English Language and Literature?

 Bringing together a wide range of modules in literature and language enriches the study of both disciplines.

 Understanding how language works allows for a more nuanced analysis of literature, while understanding the social, historical and cultural contexts of literature allows a better understanding of how language reflects and produces human experiences.

 The literature part of the degree focusses on works from the Renaissance period to the present day.
 Core teaching in Tragedy, Critical Theory and Renaissance culture encompasses Shakespeare, Romanticism and Modernism to provide a broad basis for the analysis of text and culture.